Does My Child Need a Filling or a Crown?

 Do Baby Teeth Really Need Fillings?

 If your child’s baby tooth will fall out eventually, why fill a cavity in a non-permanent tooth?
 It’s a reasonable question.
-However, there’s a good reason to fill in baby teeth that are suffering from tooth decay: The longer early childhood cavities are left untreated, the more difficult they are to fix.
+However, there’s a good reason to pursue dental treatment for baby teeth that are suffering from tooth decay: The longer you put off treating childhood cavities, the more difficult they are to fix.

-Untreated childhood cavities can result in bigger oral health problems that lead to more complicated (and more expensive) dental procedures.
+Untreated can result in bigger oral health problems that lead to more complicated (and more expensive) dental procedures.
 Pain from cavities can also affect your child’s growth and development, causing problems with eating or speaking.
-Additionally, baby teeth hold space in your child’s jaw for their adult teeth; decaying baby teeth can negatively affect how your child’s permanent teeth come in.
+Additionally, the importance of baby teeth isn’t something to ignore as they hold space in your child’s jaw for adult teeth.
+In short, decaying primary teeth can negatively affect how your child’s permanent teeth come in.

 Dental Crowns for Children